 Potential Changes to Crosslink

-This page documents suggestions that have not had the same attention to security analysis as the baseline Crosslink construction.
+This page documents suggestions that have not had the same attention to security analysis as the Crosslink 2 construction.
 Some of them are broken.
 Some of them also increase the complexity of the protocol (while some simplify it or have a mixed effect on complexity), and so we need to consider the security/complexity trade‑off of each suggestion before we could include it.

 Attempts to improve safety or to simplify the protocol